StarMapLoader/StarMapLoader/docs/advanced-internals/code-docs/KSA/FlightComputer/FlightComputer.md

 This class is typically owned by a Vehicle object and is updated once per simulation step.

 !!! warning "Documentation Incomplete"
     This documentation page is not finished yet.
 Some sections or method pages may still be missing.

-    Here is a complete **Overview page** you can paste directly after your existing header.

 ## Code Example (Optional)